tum-gis/citygml2-to-citygml3/README.md

 For reference, the [CityGML_v3.gml](output/CityGML_v3.gml) can be used as an example of how the transformed file should look like.

 ### Namespaces
+To produce the best results, the input CityGML document must satisfy the following conditions:

+1. It must be encoded in CityGML v2.0;

+2. All namespaces and schemata must be declared in the root element (i.e. `CityModel`) and nowhere else (e.g. local namespaces in elements other than the root are not recommended);

+3. Namespace prefixes and URIs as well as schema locations must correspond to the values allowed by the tool.

+Please ensure to check the namespaces and schemata of your CityGML documents accordingly before executing the tool.

-The namespaces in CityGML documents v2.0 and v3.0 are given by default as follows:
+The list of allowed namespaces in CityGML v2.0 as well as in v3.0 are selected by default as follows:

 | Namespace prefix        | Module |       Namespace URI in CityGML v2.0           |      Namespace URI in CityGML v3.0  |
 | ------------- |------|-------------| -----|